 Fixed remortgage rates are where your repayments are guaranteed for a certain period, while discounted or tracker rates link the amount of interest you pay on your mortgage to another rate, typically the Bank of England Base rate or your lender's Standard Variable rate (SVR).

 As well as searching for the lowest interest rate it's also important that you take any associated fees into account.
 Many cheap remortgages offer low rates but come with a substantial arrangement fee that adds to their cost.
 You may also have to pay substantial valuation or legal fees depending on the provider you're looking to switch to.

 Finally, when you compare remortgage deals you should check that you are eligible for any product you are considering.

 Remortgages are generally limited by 'loan to value' which is the proportion of your home's value that you need to borrow.

-Many of the best remortgage rates are offered to applicants with 30-40% equity in their home ( 70 - 60% LTV) and so there’s no point applying for these deals if you only have 10-20% equity.
+Many of the best remortgage rates are offered to applicants with 30-40% equity in their home ( 70 - 60% LTV) and so there's no point in you applying for these deals if you only have 10-20% equity.

 Instead, you should find the best remortgage deal for the loan to value you need to borrow.

 You should also check requirements like whether the offer is only available to existing customers of the mortgage provider, or those who already have a mortgage with them.